-Resveratrol is a polyphenol compound found in various foods such as red wine, grapes, berries, chocolate and peanuts.
-In plants, it helps protect against bacterial and fungal infections .
-It is also available as a concentrated supplement.
+Resveratrol is a polyphenol compound found in various foods such as grapes, berries, chocolate, peanuts and red wine and is also available as a concentrated supplement.
 In laboratory experiments, resveratrol demonstrates strong antioxidant, anti-inflammatory, anti-viral and anti-cancer capabilities.
 Whether these benefits will occur in humans is still under investigation.
-Several small clinical trials have confirmed anti-inflammatory and antioxidant benefits [27,29,30,33,42] but other trials have not [25,26,34].
-The cancer effects are also under active investigation.
+Several small clinical trials have confirmed the anti-inflammatory and antioxidant benefits of resveratrol [27,29,30,33,42] but other trials have not [25,26,34].
+Its cancer effects are also under active investigation.

-Resveratrol can be found in foods like peanuts, blueberries and even cocoa, but the highest concentration is found in the skin of red grapes used to make red wine.
-However, these naturally-occurring sources contain relatively little amounts of resveratrol.
-For example, one 5-ounce glass of red wine contains about 0.2 to 2 mg of resveratrol; therefore, you would have to drink between 200-650 glasses of red wine to get the amount of resveratrol in a 200 mg supplement capsule.
+Resveratrol can be found in a variety of foods including peanuts, blueberries and even cocoa, but the highest concentration is found in the skin of red grapes used to make red wine.
+However, these naturally occurring sources contain relatively small amounts of resveratrol.
+For example, one 5-ounce glass of red wine contains about 0.2 to 2 mg of resveratrol meaning you would have to drink between 200 and 650 glasses of red wine to get the amount of resveratrol in a 200 mg supplement capsule.

-Purified resveratrol supplements typically contain between 50-350 mg, derived from the skin of red grapes, or more commonly, Japanese knotweed.
-Doses between 20 mg to 5000 mg per day have been used and are reported to be generally safe in short-term (three or fewer months) clinical trials but have not been tested for longer use.
+Purified resveratrol supplements typically contain 50 to 350 mg, derived from the skin of red grapes or, more commonly, from Japanese knotweed.
+Doses of 20 mg to 5000 mg per day have been used and are reported to be generally safe in short-term clinical trials (of three or fewer months) but have not been tested for longer use.

-While the clinical studies are ongoing, laboratory studies in mice have suggested that resveratrol may improve brain function and health in Alzheimer’s disease [6, 13, 14].
-For example, one hallmark of Alzheimer’s is the accumulation of beta-amyloid plaques and tau protein tangles in the brain .
-In a mouse model of Alzheimer’s disease, daily doses of resveratrol reduced brain levels of beta-amyloid plaques, an effect that some believe is regulated through increased Sirt1 activation .
-Indeed, patients with Alzheimer’s disease do have less Sirtuin1 protein in the brain, which indirectly correlates with greater levels of beta-amyloid plaques and tau protein tangles [16, 17].
-Interestingly, patients with mild cognitive impairment do not have lower amounts of Sirt1 in the brain .
+One hallmark of Alzheimer’s is the accumulation of beta-amyloid plaques and tau protein tangles in the brain .
+In a mouse model of Alzheimer’s disease, daily doses of resveratrol reduced brain levels of beta-amyloid plaques, an effect that some believe is regulated through increased activation of the Sirtuin 1 protien .
+Indeed, patients with Alzheimer’s disease do have less Sirtuin1 in the brain, which indirectly correlates with greater levels of beta-amyloid plaques and tau protein tangles [16, 17].
+Interestingly, patients with mild cognitive impairment do not have lower amounts of Sirtuin 1 in the brain .

-In healthy adults, at least two well-controlled clinical trials were unable to find any health benefits of resveratrol supplementation [7, 24, 25].
+Att least two well-controlled clinical trials were unable to find any health benefits of resveratrol supplementation in healthy human adults [7, 24, 25].
 One study found that resveratrol reduced the beneficial effects of exercise in a group of healthy older men .
-However, clinical trials in patient populations and healthy smokers have reported benefit , suggesting that resveratrol can alleviate some symptoms of chronic inflammation or metabolic and cardiovascular ailments.
+However, clinical trials in patient populations and healthy smokers have reported benefits , suggesting that resveratrol can alleviate some symptoms of chronic inflammation or metabolic and cardiovascular ailments.

-In a clinical trial of patients at high risk for developing heart disease, a combination of statin medication and 350 mg/day of resveratrol resulted in greatly reduced serum LDL levels (sometimes called the “bad” cholesterol), even beyond those achieved with statins alone .
+In a clinical trial of patients at high risk for developing heart disease, a combination of statin medication and 350 mg per day of resveratrol resulted in greatly reduced serum LDL levels (sometimes called “bad” cholesterol), beyond those achieved with statins alone .

 Other clinical trials of resveratrol suggest it may enhance insulin sensitivity and improve glycemic control in type 2 diabetes patients, as well as lower blood pressure, reduce inflammation, and improve metabolism in obese adults [30, 31].

-Various clinical trials report that resveratrol formulations can reduce biological markers of chronic inflammation like C-reactive protein [27, 32, 33], a marker that has been linked to a higher risk of age-related health problems, although some clinical trials in healthy patients have not observed that effect on inflammation [25, 34].
+Various clinical trials report that resveratrol formulations can reduce biological markers of chronic inflammation such as C-reactive protein [27, 32, 33], which has been linked to a higher risk of age-related health problems, although some clinical trials in healthy patients have not observed that effect on inflammation [25, 34].

 A number of clinical trials are exploring the possible efficacy of resveratrol supplements for various disease conditions.
 One group in Germany is examining whether 6 months of resveratrol supplementation can improve learning and affect brain changes in older, healthy individuals (NCT00996229).
 Other ongoing studies are trying to determine if resveratrol can modify Alzheimer’s disease brain proteins, as well as cognition and brain structure in patients with Alzheimer’s disease (NCT01504854) and mild cognitive impairment (NCT01219244).
 In addition to brain function, resveratrol is also being studied for its possible benefits in diabetes and obesity (NCT01158417), cancer (NCT01476592), and cardiovascular disease (NCT01914081).
 More information about these and other clinical trials can be found at clinicaltrials.gov.
 More information about clinical trials in Europe can be found at clinicaltrialsregister.eu.